Checkmate: History

 In early Sanskrit chess (c.
 500–700), the king could be and this ended the game.
 The Persians (c.
 700–800) introduced the idea of warning that the king was under attack (announcing check in modern terminology).
 This was done to avoid the early and accidental end of a game.
 Later, the Persians added the additional rule that a king could not be moved into check or left in check.
-As a result, the king could not be captured, and checkmate was the only decisive way of ending a game.
+As a result, the king could not be captured, and mate was the only decisive way of ending a game.

 Before about 1600, the game could also be won by capturing all of the opponent's pieces, leaving just a bare king.
 This style of play is now called annihilation or robado.
 In Medieval times, players began to consider it nobler to win by checkmate, so annihilation became a half-win for a while, until it was abandoned.

 Two major pieces

-Two (queens or rooks) can easily checkmate on the edge of the board using a technique known as the ladder checkmate.
+Two (queens or rooks) can easily mate on the edge of the board using a technique known as the ladder mate.
 The process is to put the two pieces on adjacent or and force the king to the side of the board by using one piece to check the king and the other to cut it off from going up the board.
-In the illustration, White checkmates by forcing the Black king to the edge, one row at a time.
-The ladder checkmate can be used to checkmate with two rooks, two queens, or a rook and a queen.
+In the illustration, White mates by forcing the Black king to the edge, one row at a time.
+The ladder mate can be used to mate with two rooks, two queens, or a rook and a queen.